 “Steady-state runs are high-end aerobic workouts.”

-If you deploy steady-state runs strategically in your training plan, you develop the necessary stamina to stay on pace for longer in crucial training sessions.
+If you deploy steady-state runs strategically in your training plan, you develop the necessary stamina to stay on pace longer in crucial training sessions.

 Defining Steady-State Runs

 The definition of steady-state varies among different coaches.
 But most agree on steady-state as being faster than easy runs and slower than half-marathon pace.
 I don’t use the term steady-state in my training plans as it covers a wide range of intensities.
-Instead, I use the following 3 finer distinctions:
+Instead, I use the following three finer distinctions:

 Moderate pace: 10 – 20 seconds slower per mile than your marathon pace.